US agency cancels Trump policy on conservation purchases - WTMJ

 Besides giving local officials veto power, Bernhardt’s order also limited land acquisitions to property inside the existing boundaries of parks and refuges, rather than expanding their footprint.
 Trump administration officials had said the order would have allowed the government to fulfill goals that were set when conservation areas were created, by filling in missing pieces of them.

-Bernhardt issued his order restricting how the money gets used less than a week after the election, drawing criticism from Daines and others for undermining the conservation program.
+Bernhardt issued his order restricting how the money gets used less than a week after the election, drawing criticism from Daines, Democratic Sens.
+Jon Tester of Montana and Joe Manchin of West Virginia and others for undermining the conservation program.

+They accused the Trump administration of using Bernhardt’s order to circumvent the intent of Congress and squandering the bipartisan goodwill created by passing last year’s law.

-Daines said in a Thursday statement that the program was a critical tool for conservation.
+Daines welcomed the move to revoke the order and said in a Thursday statement that the program was a critical tool for conservation.

 “I look forward to continuing to see the Land and Water Conservation Fund program be a success for public access and conservation in Montana and across the country, which will be the case so long as we continue to rely on local input and follow the letter of the law,” Daines said.